The consumption of alcohol during the Renaissance could be moderate to heavy. However, drunkenness was a sin.

 Lucius Bols established a distillery near Amsterdam.
 He was probably the first to produce gin commercially.61 It’s the oldest distillery in the Netherlands and one of the oldest in the world.62

-According to the first official census in England and Wales, there were about 19,759 retail alcohol outlets.
+The first official census in England and Wales was completed.
+There were about 19,759 retail alcohol outlets.
 That was about one for every 187 people.63 That compares to about one for every 657 people today.64

 With the spread of Puritanism, attacks on intoxication and ale-houses increased.65